 VPN services offer users a large number of security and privacy benefits, as well as the increased online functionality.

 For that alone, VPN services are worth their price.

-But, if you’re thinking of paying for a VPN exclusively for much improved Netflix access, then its worthiness will depend entirely on how bad you want to expand your streaming catalog.
+But, if you’re thinking of paying for a VPN exclusively for much improved Netflix access, then its worthiness will depend entirely on how badly you want to expand your streaming catalogue.
 Remember that although there are free-to-use VPN servers, the best user experiences are provided by paid VPN services.

 I, for one, think that paying for a VPN and instantly gaining access to more than a Petabyte of movies and shows, is worth every penny.

 A VPN, short for Virtual Private Network, is a networking technology that allows a user to connect a computer to another, through a public network such as the internet, without the need for any physical connection to be established.

 In other words, VPNs allow two or more devices to connect and exchange data securely and privately.
 They are often used in combination with file-sharing via torrent sites.

 VPNs are widely used by companies to allow their employees to connect to corporate networks, where they can access resources that they otherwise could not.
 However, this is not the only use for these virtual networks.

 Generally speaking, there are two primary types of VPN networks:

 These are mostly used by corporate entities that have offices across different geographical locations.
 Site-to-Site VPNs allow users to connect to various networks at once.